kdheepak/blog/src/posts/46-useful-terminal-tips-and-tricks.md

 `$HOME` is an environment variable that contains the value of your user's "home" directory.

+Type `echo $PATH` in your command line.
+On unix, the `$PATH` environment variable contains `:` separated paths to folders.
+Your shell looks through these in order when searching for binaries to execute.

 # `.bashrc` and `.bash_profile`

+The `bash` shell, when invoked, can read and execute commands from a set of start up files.

+When invoked as an interactive login shell, `bash` looks for `/etc/profile`, then `~/.bash_profile`, then `~/.bash_login` and then `~/.profile`.

+When invoked as an interactive non-login shell, `bash` reads and executes from `~/.bashrc`.

 # <kbd>Ctrl + c</kbd>